 If you are injured on someone else’s property, to be entitled to compensation, premises liability law requires proving that the property owner failed to use reasonable care regarding the safety of their property.
 Further, you will have to show that the owner knew or should have known that the unsafe condition existed and that they didn’t take the necessary action to resolve the condition.

 If you or a loved one have suffered due to hazardous conditions, lack of security, or neglected maintenance by property owners, one of our Philadelphia premises liability attorneys can assist you in determining if you have a case.
 Ross Feller Casey offers a free case evaluation to discuss your concerns.

 Ross Feller Casey handles all its cases, including premises liability lawsuits, on a contingency basis, meaning that you will not pay a thing unless there is a financial recovery in your case.

 You may still be able to investigate a potential claim even if the injury occurred some time ago, but you should act now because your time may be running out.

-Please contact our office to arrange a consultation with a premises liability attorney in Philadelphia.
+Please call or contact our office to arrange a free consultation with a Philadelphia premises liability attorney today.